CaraSun/CaraSun/README.md

 - 👋 Hi, I’m @CaraSun
 - 👀 I’m interested in machine learning.
-- 🌱 I’m currently learning ROS,C++,path planning algorithm.
+- 🌱 I’m currently learning simultaneous localization and mapping(SLAM).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :kikisun2000@gmail.com / 1760234558@qq.com